sdcnku/micropython/docs/reference/repl.rst

     3
     >>>

 Auto-indent won't be applied if the previous two lines were all spaces.
-This means that you can finish entering a compound statment by pressing RETURN twice, and then a third press will finish and execute.
+This means that you can finish entering a compound statement by pressing RETURN twice, and then a third press will finish and execute.

 Auto-completion